zbaharyilmaz/hospital-appointment-app/README.md

 ## Technologies Used

 - **React.js:** Front-end JavaScript library used for building the user interface and managing state.
-- **React Hooks (useState, useEffect):** Used for managing state and side effects in the application.
+- **React Hooks:** Used for managing state and side effects in the application.
 - **React Icons:** Used to display various icons like the close button (FaTimesCircle).
 - **UUID:** A package used for generating unique identifiers for each appointment.
 - **CSS:** Used for styling the application, making it visually appealing and easy to use.
 Custom CSS was implemented for responsive layouts, form designs, and transitions.